open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 #### Code Owners

 In many cases, the code owners for an issue are the best resource to help determine the root cause of a bug or whether an enhancement is fit to be added to a component.
-Code owners can be pinged by adding a component label to an issue, or will be pinged by repository automations when an issue is opened or becomes stale.
+Code owners will be notified by repository automation when:

+* a component label is added to an issue
+* an issue is opened
+* the issue becomes stale

 Code owners may not have triager permissions on the repository, so they can help triage through investigation and by participating in discussions.
 They can also help organize issues by [adding labels via comments](#adding-labels-via-comments).